 The percentage of aid that has been earned by the student is equal to the percentage of the semester that the student completed as of the student's withdrawal date.
 If this date occurs after the completion of 60% of the semester, the student is considered to have earned 100% of the federal grant and/or loan assistance for the semester.
 Federal regulations require that schools use a Return of Title IV Funds calculation for cases in which a student receiving Title IV financial aid (Pell, SEOG, Direct Loans) discontinues study during a given semester.
 When a student discontinues study (drops or withdraws from all courses in the semester) and has previously been awarded these funds, the university must determine if these funds are required to be returned to the appropriate financial aid programs.
 The university is required to perform the calculation within forty-five (45) days of determination of the discontinuance of study.
 The calculated percentage of the semester completed becomes the percentage of the Title IV aid that the student has earned.
-The total Title IV aid disbursed to the student, or that could have been disbursed to the student, minus the amount of Title IV aid earned by the student earned is less than the amount of federal grant or loan assistance that was disbursed to the student or on behalf of the student in the case of a PLUS loan, the difference between these amounts must be returned to the federal aid programs within 45 days of the date the financial aid office was made aware of the withdrawal.
-The amounts of university fees, such as tuition, fees, or room and board fees.
-The amount to be returned to the federal student financial aid accounts will be returned to the programs from which the student received aid up to the amount of aid disbursed in the following priority order: Unsubsidized Federal Direct Stafford loans, Subsidized Federal Direct Stafford loans, Federal Direct PLUS loans received on behalf of the student or Federal Grad PLUS loans, Federal Pell Grants, Federal SEOG grants, and S
+The total Title IV aid disbursed to the student, or that could have been disbursed to the student, minus the amount of Title IV aid earned by the student, yields the amount of Title IV loan and grant aid that is unearned and that must be returned: (688.22(e)).
+If the total amount of federal grant or loan assistance, or both, that the student earned is less than the amount of federal grant or loan assistance that was disbursed to the student or on behalf of the student in the case of a PLUS loan, the difference between these amounts must be returned to the federal aid programs within 45 days of the date the financial aid office was made aware of the withdrawal.
+The amounts of unearned federal aid must be returned regardless of whether the student is eligible to receive a refund of a portion of university fees, such as tuition, fees, or room and board fees.
+The amount to be returned to the federal student financial aid accounts will be returned to the programs from which the student received aid up to the amount of aid disbursed in the following priority order: Unsubsidized Federal Direct Stafford loans, Subsidized Federal Direct Stafford loans, Federal Perkins Loan, Federal Direct PLUS loans received on behalf of the student or Federal Grad PLUS loans, Federal SEOG grants, and State Matching Funds grants.